microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ### Step 2: Identify and Export Duplicate VM IDs

-If manually removing VMs via the portal is cumbersome (especially with many resources), you can automate this with Azure CLI.
+DupliIf manually removing VMs via the portal is cumbersome (especially with many resources), you can automate this with Azure CLI.

 **Bash:**
 ```bash